tudasc/PIRA/README.md

 The examples are taken from the GameOfLife example in `./test/integration/GameOfLife`.

 The user specifies: *the directory* in which to look for subsequently defined *items*, in the example, the directory is `./gol/serial_non_template`.
-These directories are given aliases, which are dereferened using the '%' sign.
+These directories are given aliases, which are dereferenced using the '%' sign.
-An item in that regard is a target application, built in a specifically defined way, which is why it is grouped in the configuration under *builds*.
+An item in PIRA is a target application, built in a specific way, which is the reason for it being grouped in the configuration under *builds*.

 ```{.json}
 {